or-gottman/AnomalyDetectionWebApp/README.md

 Firstly, the user uploads a csv file to be trained and also specifies which type of algorithm (hybrid/regression) needs to be used by the algorithm server.
 After the train file is uploaded the user is presented with a notice that a new model has been created, and the time of creation is also specified.
+At this point, the csv file's data is presented visually in a graph to the user.
+The user is able to select a feature, in a drop-down menu, and the relevant data will be presented on the graph - in which the Y axis contains values of the selected feature, and the X axis is time.
 The user can then upload yet another file containing possible anomalies.
 The data is processed by the API and passed to the algorithm server for anomaly detection.
 When the detection is done the algorithm server sends back a message that contains a list of spans for each 2 correlated features.
 The spans are in the format of [start,end] where start is the first line and end is the line after the last line in which the anomalies were found.
 This list of lines is passed to the client side to be presented to the user.
-Moreover, the information concerning the anomalies is presented graphically in the website....OR CONTINUE FROM HERE!!!!
+Moreover, the information concerning the anomalies is presented graphically in the website.
+At this point, the user is able to select a feature in the drop-down menu, and the graph will get updated - the X axis will represent the selected feature's values, and the Y axis will represent values of the selected feature's most correlated feature.
+The points which are anomalous will be colored in red, and the user has the option to show or hide them and the regular points.

 _For more examples, please refer to the [Documentation](https://example.com)_